Contact Us Today (424) 372-3112

 California Penal Code 532 defines theft by false pretenses as follows:

-• Anyone who knowingly by any false or fraudulent representation or pretense, defrauds someone of money, labor, property, or who causes someone to report falsely of their wealth, or obtains credit and fraudulently gets possession of money or property, or obtains labor of someone is guilty of theft by false pretenses.
+• Anyone who knowingly, by any false or fraudulent representation or pretense, defrauds someone of money, labor, or property, or who causes someone to report falsely of their wealth, or obtains credit and fraudulently gets possession of money or property, or obtains labor of someone is guilty of theft by false pretenses.
 The legal punishment is the same extent as for larceny of the money or property so obtained.

 As you can see above, you can face criminal charges of theft by false pretenses for lying in order to convince somebody to hand over their property or something that has value.
 In order to convict you of PC 532, the prosecutor has to prove all the elements of the crime, including the following: